Directed by: Jairus Burks & Alonge Hawes

 The repercussions of Quan's decision are then briefly explored as the group looks for gigs and a new member is added to the musical mix.
 Finally, in episode 5 Blue Collar Hustle decides to take a step back and explore the history of one of the main characters Jose.
 This episode deals with Jose's youth and the gangland life he led before coming out to Stone Mountain.

 I've essentially done a skim job on this review and tried to keep things relatively spoiler free.
-There's over 90 minutes of content and sub plots going on this season, all woven into the main arc of the story.
 Blue Collar Hustle deals with music, obviously.
 It also deals with racism.
 Family and good friends.
 Relationships and self perception.
 There's a lot going on and a lot of characters - bringing me to my next topic.

 Blue Collar Hustle is about a group of young African-Americans, and is focused on that struggle.
 Talent, dreams and hard work all play second fiddle sometimes.
 It feels so strange to say this but I'll go out on a limb anyway: Where is everybody else?
 I hate to play the diversity card, but find it sort of funny that I can't recall a single person in this show that is not African-American.
 No Asians or Caucasians.
 Nobody except for African-American's.
 I understand this is a series that's backbone deals with the struggles of being African-American, but to not have a single race present in the world, even in the background, just feels surreal.
 Not only that but Alonge Hawes has effectively thrown aside some incredibly juicy dramatic plot points in doing so.
 It would make for one hell of an episode, and strike a full on bullseye regarding the shows message, if the group had to deal with some racist white bastard(s) in an episode.